-A staggering 110 courses dot the Coachella Valley.
-Some of the best-known courses are at La Quinta’s PGA West Golf Club & Resort.
+A staggering 124 courses dot the valley; it’s said to be the greatest concentration of golf courses in the world.
+Some of the best known are at La Quinta’s PGA West Golf Club & Resort.
 Three public courses offer tight fairways, multi-tiered greens, deep sand bunkers, and plenty of water features.
-At Indian Wells Golf Resort, test your skills on the rolling Celebrity Course, or try the peaceful Players Course—it’s road- and house-free surroundings make for especially beautiful backdrops while you play.
+At Indian Wells Golf Resort, test your skills on the rolling Celebrity Course, or try the peaceful Players Course—its road- and house-free surroundings make for especially beautiful backdrops while you play.
 If you’re aiming to hone your skills, consider taking a lesson with one of the course’s outstanding pros.
 You can also have your swing evaluated at Indian Wells’ Callaway Performance Center.
-Some resorts, like Indian Wells, offer stay and play specials.

 Talk about survival skills.
 The animals and plants on show at this extraordinary attraction shed light on the amazing adaptions that make it possible to survive in the desert’s harsh environment.
 Walk through an incredible array—more than 1,400 species in all—of cacti, yucca, and other desert plants that grow in California’s Mojave and Sonoran Deserts, as well as other deserts around the world.
 You’ll see—and learn about—desert animals too, some of them undeniable charmers.
 African meerkats rise up on their hind legs, swaying as they pivot their heads and sniff the air.
 Desert foxes, with enormous bat-like ears, curl up tight for afternoon naps.
 And giraffes crane their necks and stretch out extraordinarily purple tongues to nibble on grasses outside their enclosures.